chun1213/Anime-Recommender/README.md

 <h1> Data </h1>

 The dataset I pickeled above came from this: https://www.kaggle.com/azathoth42/myanimelist <br />
 This was one of the cleanest MAl datasets I could find at the time so I used this.
+It includes information about many users anime history, namely there ratings of anime and when they watched it. <br />
-I then converted it to a valid file for BERT4REC to process using convert.py in this repo.
+I then converted the dataset to a valid ratings file for BERT4REC to process using convert.py in this repo. <br />
 The pickleing is done inside BERT4REC

 <h1> Testing </h1>